mmkhitaryan/original_apktool_comare/README.md

 < 9c0e185ee1f800d1378beb1c6b99229c   /META-INF/io.netty.versions.properties
 ```

 I didn't know that apktool could eat some of the app's files.
 I thought it's 1=1 extractor!
 I should investigate reasons why that happens.

+The interesting part is that apktool ignores only those files listed, there IS a directory /META-INF/ but only those files are missing!